About Morning Shade Farm And Berry Nursery

 Bluecrop - Mid-season (mid-July and early August), large, sweet berries.
 Open upright growth 4 to 6 ft with bright red fall color.
 Considered a good variety for adaptability, consistent high yields, high quality fruit and disease resistance.
 USDA zone 4 to 8. (available in 1, 3 and 7 gal)

 Chandler - Mid-late (Late July and August), very, very large and sweet berries (world's largest Blueberry).
 Upright vigorous bushes grow 5-7 feet tall with bright red fall color.
 Besides very large fruit, it also has a long ripening season and high yields.
-USDA zone 4 to 8. (available in 1 gal)
+USDA zone 4 to 8. (available in 1 and 3 gal)

 Brigitta- Mid-late to late season (late July to early September - a long picking season), large, sweet and very flavorful berries (another favorite of our u-pick costumers).
 Upright open growth 4 to 6 ft with beautiful orange, red and burgundy fall color.
 An easy to grow, vigorous hybrid yields one of the highest quality berries available.
 Brigitta berries possess an amazing shelf life, maintaining high quality in the refrigerator for over a month.
 USDA zones 4 to 8. (available in 1, 3 and 7 gal)